-- d.
-Check Upper and Lower Limit Stop Operation (electronic limit switch).
-To determine if upper and lower limit stop functions properly, make the following checks while operating hoist with push button control and actuating the limit lever by hand: - (1) Press up push button and verify operation of electronic limit switch upper limit.
+- a.
+General.
+After completion of reassembly and before placing hoist in service, hoist should be tested to insure safe operation.
+To test: suspend hoist from an overhead supporting member of sufficient strength to carry rated load; connect to a power supply of the specified voltage (see data plate attached to motor); and perform the following checks and adjustments. - b.
+Check For Correct Control Operation.
+Refer to Section II, par.
+2-4. d, under "Warning." - c.
+Check Upper and Lower Limit Operation.
+To determine if upper and lower limit stop functions properly, make the following checks while operating hoist with push button control: - (1) Press up push button and verify operation of electronic limit switch upper limit.
 Reset as necessary. - (2) Press down push button and verify operation of electronic limit switch lower limit.
 Reset as necessary. - (3) If hoist does not stop at one or both of the set limits, check for improper wiring.
-Refer to paragraph 6-2 and appropriate wiring diagram.
-If wiring is correct, check to see that proximity switches are correctly installed and sensing properly, paragraph 7-11.f. - e.
+Refer to par.
+6-2 and appropriate wiring diagram.
+If wiring is correct, check to see that proximity switches are correctly installed and sensing properly, par.
+7-11.f. - d.
 Check Hoist With Rated Load.
 Attach rated load to lower hook and check hoist operation.
 If hoist does not lift rated load, refer to par.
-7-13.
+7-13. - (1) Operate hoist to raise load.
+When control is released, hoist should instantaneously stop and hold load at that level. - (2) Operate hoist to lower load a short distance, then release control.
+Hoist should stop instantaneously and hold load at that level. - (3) If hoist does not stop or hold load refer to Section VI. - 7-13.
+TEST PROCEDURE FOR CHECKING OPERATION OF